Claymont, Delaware: Education

 Archmere Academy, a private school, is in Claymont.

+The current Claymont Library, operated by New Castle County Libraries, opened in 2013.

+Previously Claymont was in the Claymont School District.
+The Delaware General Assembly established the Claymont Special School District on June 24, 1920, and that district was reorganized into the Claymont School District on July 1, 1969.
+That district merged into the New Castle County School District in 1978.
+That district was divided into four districts, among them the Brandywine district, in 1981.

+Prior to educational desegregation in the mid-20th century, African-American children in Claymont went to Howard High School in Wilmington.

 Transportation

 Major roads that serve Claymont include Interstate 95, Interstate 495, US 13 (Governor Printz Boulevard), US 13 Bus.
 (Philadelphia Pike), and DE 92 (Naamans Road).
 Claymont Station is a SEPTA Regional Rail train station on the Wilmington/Newark Line, providing service north to Center City Philadelphia and south to Wilmington and Newark.
 Trains along Amtrak's Northeast Corridor pass through Claymont but do not stop; the nearest Amtrak station is Wilmington Station.
-DART First State provides bus service to Claymont along Route 13, which runs from the Northtowne Plaza in Claymont south along Philadelphia Pike to Wilmington; Route 31, which runs from the Claymont Station south along Philadelphia Pike to Wilmington; and Route 61, which runs from the Claymont Station west along Naamans Road to the Brandywine Town Center and the Concord Mall.
-SEPTA Suburban Bus Route 113 runs from the Northtowne Plaza in Claymont north into Delaware County, Pennsylvania, providing service to the Chester Transportation Center in Chester, the Darby Transportation Center in Darby, and the 69th Street Transportation Center in Upper Darby.
+DART First State provides bus service to Claymont along Route 13, which runs from the Claymont Station south along Philadelphia Pike to Wilmington; and Route 61, which runs from the Claymont Station west along Naamans Road to the Brandywine Town Center.
+SEPTA Suburban Bus Route 113 runs from the Claymont Station north into Delaware County, Pennsylvania, providing service to the Chester Transit Center in Chester, the Darby Transportation Center in Darby, and the 69th Street Transportation Center in Upper Darby.

 Places of interest

-Claymont is home to several historic places, including the Claymont Stone School, est. 1805 (which may have been the state's first racially integrated public school), Archmere Academy, est. 1916 (in the former home of industrialist John J. Raskob), the Darley House, est. 1859 (former home of illustrator F. O. C. Darley), the Grubb/Worth Mansion, erected in 1783, and the Robinson House (with a Block House believed to be the only structure remaining of the original Naaman's Creek settlement).
+Claymont is home to several historic places, including the Claymont Stone School, est. 1805, which may have been the state's first racially integrated public school; Archmere Academy, est. 1916, in the former home of industrialist John J. Raskob; the Darley House, est. 1859, former home of illustrator F. O. C. Darley; the Grubb/Worth Mansion, erected in 1783; and the Robinson House, with a Block House believed to be the only structure remaining of the original Naaman's Creek settlement.